sarahkcarpenter/llm-evaluation-meaning-failures/README.md

 These failures build trust while introducing risk, making them difficult to catch and easy to scale.

-In practice, the more dangerous failures are when:
-- outputs are fluent and well-structured
-- but the underlying meaning has shifted

 Evaluation workflows frequently reward speed and agreement over discernment, allowing subtle errors to pass through undetected.
 Over time, this leads to drift in model behavior and degradation in system reliability.

 The core issue is not just accuracy.
 It is whether the model preserves intended meaning under real-world conditions.

 ## Where Systems Break
 AI systems rarely fail in isolation.